Department Head: Dr. Keith H. Coble

 An Interdisciplinary Program

-The Master of Agribusiness Management (M.A.B.M.) program is an interdisciplinary degree between the College of Agriculture and Life Sciences and the College of Business and is administered by the Department of Agricultural Economics.
+The Master of Agribusiness Management (M.A.B.M.) program is an interdisciplinary degree between the College of Agriculture and Life Sciences and the College of Business, and is administered by the Department of Agricultural Economics.
 The program is designed to prepare students for employment in the management of agribusiness.
-Graduate coursework may begin only during the Summer semester.
+Graduate coursework for the Starkville campus program may begin only during the Summer semester, while coursework for the online program may begin during the Fall, Spring, or Summer semester.
 Research assistantships are not available for students in the MABM program.
 Additional information is found at the department’s website, www.agecon.msstate.edu.

 An applicant for admission to graduate study must hold a bachelor’s degree from a fully recognized four-year educational institution that has unconditional accreditation with appropriate regional accrediting agencies.
 He/she must meet the admission requirements of the Graduate School and the Master of Agribusiness Management Program.
 Admission is based primarily on past performance, letters of recommendation, and the Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) scores.
 Regular admission to graduate study in the M.A.B.M. program requires a minimum grade point average (last four semesters of undergraduate work) of 3.00/4.00.
 When a student is deficient in one of the criteria cited, the student’s application, nevertheless, may be considered for admission based on the strength of other materials contained in the student’s application.
 However, reasonable minimum levels of performance must be achieved in both the applicant’s GPA and GRE or GMAT scores.
 International applicants not holding degrees from U.S. institutions must submit a TOEFL (Test of English as a Foreign Language) report of 575 PBT (84 iBT) or an IELTS (International English Language Testing Systems) score of 7.0 or higher to be considered for admission.